rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 However, recall that equation :math:numref:`eq:irrad-flux` applies only to spherically symmetric stars.
-In more complex situations, for instance when the star is rotatiing, spotted, pulsating or even eclipsed, evaluation of :math:`\irrad` must proceed via the visible-area integration appearing in equation :math:numref:`eq:irrad`, which requires the specific intensity.
+In more complex situations, for instance when the star is rotatiing, spotted, pulsating or even eclipsed, evaluation of :math:`\irrad` must proceed via the disk integration appearing in equation :math:numref:`eq:irrad`, which requires the specific intensity.

 .. _photometric-colors: